pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_create_secret.md

 ## pachctl create secret

-Create a kubernetes secret
+Create a kubernetes secret.

 ### Synopsis

-Create a kubernetes secret when one does not have direct kubectl access to the kubernetes cluster.
-The newly created secret can then be referenced by the `transform.image_pull_secrets` field on a pipeline spec in order to pull docker images from a private registry whose credentials are conained in the secret.
-For details on using `iamge_pull_secrets`, see https://docs.pachyderm.com/latest/reference/pipeline_spec/#transform-required.
+Creates a Kubernetes secret when direct `kubectl` access to the Kubernetes cluster is not available.
+Then, the newly created secret can be referenced by the `transform.image_pull_secrets` field in a pipeline spec to pull docker images from a private registry whose credentials are contained in the secret.
+For more information about `image_pull_secrets`, see https://docs.pachyderm.com/latest/reference/pipeline_spec/#transform-required.

 ```
 pachctl create secret [flags]